ChaoticaDev/keenio-cpp-sdk/Readme.md

-Disclaimer: This product is in no way affiliated with KeenIO -- This is a community project, though, we would be very open to KeenIO picking up the project in the future!
-Keen? :D
+Disclaimer: This product is in no way affiliated with KeenIO -- This is a community project, though, we would be very open to KeenIO picking up the project in the future! :D